purplacid/F25-NuclearICTeam7/loading_unloading_problem/README.md

 --------------------------------------------------------------------------
 ## Training
-A custome model can be trained by using the yolo11-custom.py file
+A custom model can be trained by using the yolo11-custom.py file

 1. unzip the dataset file downloaded in the last step
 2. there should be a file in the zip called `data.yaml`